How Concern is governed

 - The relevant Irish minister for ensuring that the provision of the Companies Act 1963 and the Memorandum and Articles of the Association are adhered to

 - The general public for ensuring funds donated are accounted for and are put to the appropriate use and the welfare and safety of all personnel, with particular responsibility for overseas personnel

-If you are interested in becoming a member of Concern, contact email@example.com.
+Interested in becoming a member of Concern?
+Contact email@example.com.